SLINGhub/MSOrganiser/.github/ISSUE_TEMPLATE/bug_report.md

 * Screenshots or error messages will be helpful.

 ## Steps to Reproduce
+* If required, indicate the release version of the software used.
 * If a dataset is required to reproduce the bug, please attach a shareable one.
 * List down the steps needed to reproduce the behaviour:
 1. Go to '...'